 The CALM Trial: Curbing Anxiety and Depression using Lifestyle Medicine

-The Curbing Anxiety and Depression using Lifestyle Medicine (CALM) trial is a group-based, telehealth clinical trial designed to support positive lifestyle changes to improve mental health for adults who are experiencing psychological distress in this new COVID-19 context.
+The Curbing Anxiety and Depression using Lifestyle Medicine (CALM) trial was a group-based, telehealth clinical trial designed to support positive lifestyle changes to improve mental health for adults who are experiencing psychological distress.
 CALM is based on well-established evidence for diet and exercise interventions as effective strategies for improving mental health symptoms and common associated physical health conditions.

-We are recruiting 184 people (18+) who live in the Barwon & surrounding regions (including Melbourne) to take part in this study.
-Participants are randomly allocated into one of two programs: lifestyle medicine (targeting food and physical activity) or psychological therapy.
-Each program is 8 weeks long and we will measure changes in mental health over this period and compare them between the two groups.
+We aimed to recruit 184 people (18+) who live in the Barwon & surrounding regions (including Melbourne) to take part in the study.
+Participants were randomly allocated into one of two programs: lifestyle medicine (targeting food and physical activity) or psychological therapy.
+Each program was 8 weeks long and we measured changes in mental health over this period and compared them between the two groups.

 - Join six 90-minute mental health sessions via video call (Zoom) with a group of up to 11 other people (the same group each time)

-- Answer questions in 3 one-on-one interviews over the phone about your health and wellbeing
+- Answer questions in 3 one-on-one interviews over the phone about their health and wellbeing

 - Make 2 visits to our testing centre (located on Ryrie Street in Geelong city) to have a blood test and body measures taken by a nurse and a member of our research team